Erythroxylum coca

-Erythroxylum coca is one of two species of cultivated coca.
+Erythroxylum coca is a species of flowering plant in the family Erythroxylaceae.
+It is one of the two species of cultivated coca.

 Description

 The coca plant resembles a blackthorn bush, and grows to a height of 2–3 m.
 The branches are straight, and the leaves, which have a green tint, are thin, opaque, oval, and taper at the extremities.
 A marked characteristic of the leaf is an areolated portion bounded by two longitudinal curved lines, one line on each side of the midrib, and more conspicuous on the underside of the leaf.
+Coca plants are mainly found in Colombia.

 The flowers are small, and disposed in little clusters on short stalks; the corolla is composed of five yellowish-white petals, the anthers are heart-shaped, and the pistil consists of three carpels united to form a three-chambered ovary.
 The flowers mature into red berries.

 Unlike Erythroxylum novogranatense, Erythroxylum coca requires very acidic soil conditions.
 Soil acidity and water acidity need to be below pH 5.5, with the optimal value being pH 3.5, similar to that of Rhododendron potting soils.
 At pH 6.5 and above, chlorosis and leaf distortion occur.

 The leaves are sometimes eaten by the larvae of the moth Eloria noyesi.

 Of the two cultivated species of coca, Erythroxylum coca has greater resistance to the use of glyphosate as an herbicide than Erythroxylum novogranatense.